nullscreen/yt/README.md

 * update the attributes of a video
 * access the annotations of a video
 * like and dislike a video
-* retrieve the daily earnings, views, comments, likes, dislikes, shares and impressions of a channel
+* retrieve the daily earnings, views, comments, likes, dislikes, shares and impressions of a video
+* retrieve the viewer percentage of a video by gender and age group

 ```ruby
 video = Yt::Video.new id: 'MESycYJytkU'